 A commitment to navigating the market despite obstacles

-Brexit remains an important event for the market and has created risks for the sector, principally around the supply and cost of products and workforce shortages.
-Risks in relation to procurement have been well managed by buying ahead to mitigate the potential lack of availability of products, reviewing and updating key contracts to maintain commerciality of agreements, identifying contingency markets and maintaining strong commercial relationships with key suppliers.
-Our apprenticeship programme has been a key asset in managing the risk around workforce shortage and remains a focus for the business going forward.
+The implications of Brexit still remain for the sector, principally around the supply and cost of products and skilled workforce shortages, especially in back-of-house roles.
+Risks in relation to procurement have continued to be well managed by mitigating for the potential lack of availability of products, reviewing and updating contracts and maintaining strong commercial relationships with suppliers.
+Our apprenticeship programme has been a key asset in managing the risk around workforce shortage and remains a key focus for the business going forward.

 Despite the currently challenging environment, we’re continuing to trade within evolving circumstances and adapt through significant strategies.

 Information on the analysts who cover Mitchells & Butlers.

 Access an up-to-date evaluation of our financial performance at Mitchells & Butlers, including market and analyst information, share prices and business strategy.

 Get to know the experienced core of Mitchells & Butlers, the driving force behind our strategies and accomplishments.

 Deputy Company Secretary